mssssss123/UltraRAG/README.md

 We provide a complete set of tutorials ranging from beginner to advanced.
 Visit the [tutorial documentation](https://ultrarag.openbmb.cn/pages/en/getting_started/introduction) to quickly get started with UltraRAG 2.0!

-Read the [Quick Start](https://ultrarag.openbmb.cn/pages/en/getting_started/quick_start) guide to learn the UltraRAG workflow, which consists of three steps: (1) compile the Pipeline file to generate the parameter configuration, (2) modify the parameter file, and (3) run the Pipeline file.
+Read the [Quick Start](https://ultrarag.openbmb.cn/pages/en/getting_started/quick_start) guide to learn the UltraRAG workflow, which consists of three steps: **(1) compile the Pipeline file to generate the parameter configuration, (2) modify the parameter file, and (3) run the Pipeline file**.

 In addition, we have prepared a directory of commonly used research functions, where you can directly jump to the desired module: